Leonard Knowles

-Sir Leonard Joseph Knowles, CBE (15 March 1916 – 23 September 1999) was the first Chief Justice of the Bahamas of an independent Bahamas.
+Sir Leonard Joseph Knowles, CBE (15 March 1916 – 23 September 1999) was the first Chief Justice of an independent Bahamas.

+Early life and education

 Knowles was born in Nassau, Bahamas, and was educated at Queen's College, Nassau before going to King's College London where he took an LLB in law in 1937.
 In 1935, he joined Gray's Inn in London and was called to the bar in 1939.
+Knowles worked on Northern Circuit in Liverpool.
+In 1939, be married Harriet Hughes in Liverpool.

+Knowles was later admitted to the Bahamas Bar and appointed Assistant Attorney-General of the Bahamas in 1948.

+Legal career

 He was the President of the Senate of the Bahamas from 1964 to 1972.
 In 1973, he became the first Chief Justice in the newly independent Bahamas, a position he held until 1978.
-He had to be sworn in before the Bahamian Independence Day (10 July 1973) because it was his duty to swear in the first prime minister.
+He had to be sworn in before the Bahamian Independence Day on 10 July 1973 because it was his duty to swear in the first prime minister.
 He was made CBE in 1963, and Knight Bachelor in the Queen's 1974 Birthday Honours.

+Later life and death

 After his retirement, he moved to the United States to live with his son in Macon, Georgia.
-He died on 23 September 1999 and is buried at the Riverside Cemetery in Macon.
+He died on 23 September 1999.